savileaf/PixelPim_backend/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Support

-For support and questions:
-- Create an issue in the repository
-- Contact the development team

-## 🔄 API Testing

-Use the included `api-tests.http` file with REST Client extension in VS Code for easy API testing, or import the endpoints into Postman/Insomnia.